For regular admission to the graduate program in Communication Disorders, the candidate must meet the following criteria:

 Students with undergraduate majors in disciplines other than Communication Disorders who are interested in graduate study in Communication Disorders should contact the department for a meeting with a department advisor.

 Step 1.
 The Department of Communication Disorders at Southeast Missouri State University participates in the Communication Sciences and Disorders Computerized Application System (CSDCAS).
 This system provides a convenient way to apply to multiple programs while submitting only one set of application materials.
 You may access the application at https://portal.csdcas.org/ to create an account and begin the application process.
 Note that a fee is required to participate in the CSDCAS application system.
 During the application process, be sure to designate Southeast Missouri State University as one of your applicant institutions.
 The deadline for submitting all application materials is February 1 for the following fall semester admission class.
+Applications that have not been completed by this date will be ineligible for consideration.
+It is the applicant’s responsibility to meet the deadline requirements.

 Step 3.
 When completing the CSDCAS web application, you will notice that there is a supplemental application required.
 For this requirement, you should complete the Southeast Missouri State University online Application for Graduate Admission at (www.semo.edu/apply.html) and pay the $30 non-refundable graduate application fee (one-time fee).
 In addition, send a copy of your driver’s license or birth certificate to: